 Recently, the system was changed as a part of extensive judicial reform in Japan.
-The new system aims to expand the number of legal practitioners to 50,000, one for every 2,400 citizens, by the end of 2018, compared with 21,000 in 2000.
+That reform aimed to increase the number of legal practitioners to 50,000, one for every 2,400 citizens, by the end of 2018, compared with 21,000 in 2000.
+However the plan is currently being reconsiderd.

 Under the new system, in order to become a qualified lawyer, candidates must first complete graduate level legal studies at an approved law school, and then pass the new National Bar Examination.
 The pass rate for the new Examination is substantially higher than that of its predecessor.
-In 2010, 2,074 candidates passed the Examination, and its pass rate was 25.4%.
+In 2013, 2,049 candidates passed the Examination, and its pass rate was 26.8 percent.
 Following the Bar Exam, candidates must take a one-year course as a legal apprentice at the Legal Training and Research Institute, and then pass the final national exam.
 Law schools for graduate students were established from April 2004 and the new National Bar Examination started in 2006.

 Judges or public prosecutors who resign their positions can become private attorneys, and most retirees from the judiciary and prosecution do in fact become private attorneys.
 Similarly, a private attorney also can become a judge or a public prosecutor.
-As of 2009, there are about 2,700 judges (including assistant judges), 1,700 public prosecutors and 27,000 private attorneys in Japan.1
+As of 2013, there were about 2,900 judges (including assistant judges), 1,800 public prosecutors and 34,000 private attorneys in Japan.